bigsmoke/angel/README.md

 angel 1 \ < relationship E / *# = 0
 ```

 This won't allow anything to be related to `angel 1` through `relationship E`.
-Yes, Angel allows you firewall-style control of everything.

 ```
 { filter }